EST. 2010

 Authors are invited to submit their full research papers for the conference, ensuring strict adherence to the submission guidelines provided.

-Papers must be formatted using the prescribed Taylor & Francis template, available on the NIU MDAHSS 2026 conference website.
+Papers must be formatted using the prescribed template, available on the conference website.

-Manuscripts should be written in 12-point Times New Roman font with 1.15-line spacing.
+Manuscripts should be written in 10-point Times New Roman font with 1.0 line spacing.

 The full paper should be between 2,500 to 3,000 words, including citations, references, and bibliography.

-The document must not exceed six pages, incorporating figures, graphs, and images.
+The document must not exceed six pages maximum, incorporating figures, graphs, and images etc.

 Each paper may have a maximum of three authors.